Other Issues

 Supplemental Nutrition Assistance Program (SNAP)

-BACKGROUND: The Supplemental Nutrition Assistance Program, or SNAP, is a food assistance program giving millions of low-income Americans access to food across all retail channels, including small format stores, including convenience stores.
+BACKGROUND: The Supplemental Nutrition Assistance Program, or SNAP, is a food assistance program giving millions of low-income Americans access to food across all retail channels, including small format stores and convenience stores.
 Convenience stores provide critical access to food for many SNAP beneficiaries who may live in “food deserts” with limited access to larger food retailers.

 SNAP is authorized through the Farm Bill, the legislative package considered every five years to fund hunger, nutrition and farm programs.
 The current Farm Bill (P.L.
-115-334) was extended and expires at the end of 2024.
-Both the House and Senate Committees on Agriculture are continuing their work on a new Farm Bill and CDA will continue to monitor progress.
+115-334) was extended and both the House and Senate Committees on Agriculture are continuing their work on a new Farm Bill.
+CDA will continue to monitor progress on that bill.

 Questions?
 Contact Tom Briant (tomb@cdaweb.net; (703) 208-1641),